The most current US penny or one cent coin is known as the Union Shield and weighs approximately 2.5 grams or 0.088 ounces.

 The first coin was known as the Flying Eagle and the second was known as the Indian Head.

-From 1864 onwards it was decided that the metal composition of the Indian Head was going to be changed to Bronze which is 95% Copper, 5% Tin and Zinc.
+From 1864 onwards it was decided that the metals used for the Indian Head penny were going to be changed to a Bronze composite which was 95% Copper, 5% Tin and Zinc.

-The design didn't change much, however the weight changed to 3.11 grams.
+The design wasn't altered, however the weight changed to 3.11 grams.

 1864 actually produced one of the most valuable Indian Head cents of all time.